foundersandcoders/our-site-v1-DEFUNCT/_harp/_posts/our-value-proposition.md

 The curriculum evolved rapidly.
 We stopped using structured online material and started developing an open-ended, group-led, project-based approach.
 At one point the shift in course content was so radical that one student asked to take the course again.
 He became an unofficial teaching assistant.

 Then, unexpectedly, three students were offered the chance to work together on a project that should have been far too ambitious for them.
 It wasn't.
 And their example inspired the next cohort of students.
-By the time of the fourth, and what proved to be the last, course in Camden Town, the ambition of the students had escalated to the point where most of them, after only 8 weeks of learning, aspired to be software developers.
+By the time of the fourth, and what proved to be the last, course in Camden Town, the ambition of the students had escalated to the point where most of them, after only eight weeks of learning, aspired to be software developers.

 Work opportunities began to trickle in.
 Camden Council offered some of our graduates a mapping project; a couple of startups asked for our help.
 This had never been about building a business and our first customers felt more like collaborators than clients, but slowly we were bootstrapping ourselves.